FFincannon/cloudstack-docs/rtd/source/networking/nuage-plugin.rst

 Required VSD Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 When configuring Nuage VSP as the network service provider, Nuage VSD must be added as a CSP user, and this user must be added to the CMS group.
-See `Enabling the service provider <nuage-plugin.html#enabling-the-service-provider>`_.
+See `Enabling the service provider`_.

 Zone Configuration
 ~~~~~~~~~~~~~~~~~~